8991sara/customer-churn-analysis/customer-churn-analysis/README.md

 avg "cart abandonment rate" when churn=yes => 0.603

 # data imbalance rate
-The dataset is moderately imbalanced with a churn rate of 15.48%. if we build a model that classify all the samples n no churn, the accuracy would be 85.52%.
+The dataset is moderately imbalanced with a churn rate of 15.48%. if we build a model that classifies all the samples n no churn, the accuracy would be 85.52%.
-Therefore accuracy alone would be misleading; evaluation will focus on recall and F1-scor
+Therefore accuracy alone would be misleading; evaluation will focus on recall and F1-score.

+# Data Preprocessing Section
+Data was split using stratified train-test split (80/20) to preserve class imbalance.
+Logistic Regression features were standardized using StandardScaler.
+Random Forest was trained on raw features.

+# Limitations
+- Dataset is synthetic and not time-ordered.
+- Potential leakage risk from recency-related features.
+- No cost-based evaluation was applied.
+- Model performance may differ in real-world deployment.

 # plotting
 We focused on behavioral features likely to correlate with churn (engagement, activity, satisfaction, loyalty).